jainanmol/UserListing-With-Search/README.md

 # UserListing-With-Search
-This shows a list of users with pagination and search functionality
+A list of users with pagination and search functionality